Heat Cured Rubber RTV or HTV (high temp vulcanizing), a name as long as its polymer chain.

 What is HCR silicone?

 Heat Cured Rubber is a silicone elastomer formed of straight chains with very high molecular weight.
 The system will be cured with either an organic peroxide crosslinker, or a platinum catalyst.
-HCR offers great temperature and ageing resistance.
+HCR offers great temperature and aging resistance.

 Heat Cured Rubber elastomers are also known as HTV (High Temperature Vulcanizing).
-They are made from reactive silicone gums, in other words straight chains, with very high molecular weight macromolecules containing various reactive groups.
+They are made from reactive silicone gums, in other words, straight chains, with very high molecular weight macromolecules containing various reactive groups.
 The most frequently used gums are either partly phenylated or perfluorinated vinylated gums.
 Various raw materials are added to give additional properties to the HCR e.g. fumed or precipitated silicas with high specific surface area to improve mechanical properties, heat stabilizers and various other additives such as plasticizers or anti-structuring agents.
 Cross-linking occurs using organic peroxides in polycondensation systems or platinum catalysts in polyaddition systems.

 Discover our latest video "What is HCR Silicone?"